microsoft/finops-toolkit/docs-mslearn/framework/manage/invoicing-chargeback.md

 ## Getting started

-Invoicing and chargeback is all about integrating with your own internal tools.
+Invoicing and chargeback are all about integrating with your own internal tools.
 Consider the following points:

 - To plan and prepare for chargeback, collaborate with stakeholders across finance, business, and technology.
 - Document how chargeback works and be prepared for questions.
-- Use the organizational [cost allocation](../understand/allocation.md) strategy that factors in how stakeholders agreed to account for [shared costs](../understand/shared-cost.md) and [commitment discounts](../optimize/rates.md).
+- Use the organizational [cost allocation](../understand/allocation.md) strategy that factors in how stakeholders agreed to account for shared costs and [commitment discounts](../optimize/rates.md).
   - If you didn't establish one, consider simpler chargeback models that are fair and agreed upon by all stakeholders.
 - Use existing tools and processes to manage cloud costs as part of organizational finances.